eridgd/WCT-TF/README.md

 As in the original paper, reconstruction decoders for layers `reluX_1 (X=1,2,3,4,5)` are trained separately and then hooked up in a multi-level stylization pipeline in a single graph.
 To reduce memory usage, a single VGG encoder is loaded up to the deepest relu layer and is shared by all decoders.

+See [here](https://github.com/Yijunmaverick/UniversalStyleTransfer) for the official Torch implementation and [here](https://github.com/sunshineatnoon/PytorchWCT) for a PyTorch version.

 ## Requirements